Deploy Feed

 Deployment flow (TypeScript)

-Below is the canonical deployment flow as a single script outline.
+Below is the deployment flow using managed updates.
 You can merge this into the same project where you built/simulated your jobs.

 Make it discoverable